apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

     Evaluates as true if the basename of the file matches the pattern using standard file system globbing.
 If -iname is used then the match is case insensitive.

-*   -print<br />-print0Always
+*   -print<br />-print0

-    evaluates to true.
+    Always evaluates to true.
 Causes the current pathname to be written to standard output.
 If the -print0 expression is used then an ASCII NULL character is appended.

 The following operators are recognised: